Aryamnsls/SpotifyClone.github.io/README.md

 This cloning website has not only the same features but also added with the new unique features.
 This helps designers who recently started their career to create a website without any need to write the script.
 Website clone helps you to save your time as it's clone scripts allows you to launch your website quickly.

 FEATURES:-

-1. EASY TO ACCESS IN OFFLINE MODE AlSO
+1. EASY TO ACCESS IN OFFLINE MODE.
-2. INCREASE AND DECREASE VOICE MODE
+2. INCREASE AND DECREASE VOICE MODE.

 LANGUAGE USED:-